blakelee/Stable-Diffusion-for-Android/README.md

 Use automatic1111 webui as a backend and this app to generate images

-Add --share to your commandline args in webui-user.(bat|sh) then use the generated link as your login
+Add --api to your commandline args in webui-user.(bat|sh) then use the generated link as your login

+If connecting over local network add --listen, if over internet --share

 ## Features